davidkorea/linux/5_linux_virtualization/008_KVM_libvirt_network.md

 - Unlike the NATed mode, virtual machines can be accessed directly using their IP address, which is essential when you host a service on your virtual machines.

+??? ，没搞明白 到底要干嘛？？？

+# 5. MacVTap

+- MacVTap is used when you do not want to create a normal bridge, but want the users in local network to access your virtual machine.
+- This connection type is not used in production systems and is mostly used on workstation systems.

+Navigate to Add Hardware | Network to add a virtual NIC as the MacVTap interface using virt-manager.
+At Network source, select the physical NIC interface on the host where you want to enable MacVTap